 - The defendant’s behavior was not willful; or

-No malicious mischief occurred in Nevada if the property’s owner gave the defendant permission to damage it.5 If the defense attorney can show that the defendant reasonably believed he/she had the owner’s approval, the vandalism charges should be dropped.
+There is no vandalism if the property’s owner gave the defendant permission to damage it.2 If the defense attorney can show that the defendant reasonably believed he/she had the owner’s approval, the vandalism charges should be dropped.

 Helpful evidence to show consent would be written communications between the defendant and property owner as well as eyewitnesses who heard the owner giving consent.

-Nevada vandalism laws under NRS 206.310 are not meant to punish people for honest accidents or for defacing property out of necessity or emergency, such as during a natural disaster.6Mesquite criminal defense attorney Neil Shouse gives an example:
+NRS 206.310 is not meant to punish people for honest accidents or who deface property out of necessity or emergency, such as during a natural disaster.3

-Example: Sally is taking a walk near her home in Mesquite.
-Suddenly a flash flood comes, and she climbs over a neighbor’s fence and climbs a tree until the flood passes.
+Example: Sally is taking a walk near her home in downtown Las Vegas.
+Suddenly a mountain lion appears, and she climbs over a neighbor’s fence and climbs a tree until the animal passes.
 But in the process of climbing the fence, she damages several of the pickets.
-Afterward the neighbors call the Mesquite Police, who arrest Sally and book her at the Mesquite Detention Center for vandalism (as well as the Nevada crime of trespass under NRS 207.200).
+Afterward the neighbors call the Las Vegas Metropolitan Police Department, who arrest Sally for vandalism (as well as trespass under NRS 207.200).

 In the above example, Sally acted neither willfully nor maliciously.
 She faced a dire situation that threatened her life.
 Therefore Sally acted reasonably by climbing the fence in order to take cover even if it resulted in property damage.
-Sally will probably be found not guilty of any criminal charges in Nevada.
+There are also several social media postings by other people which serve as proof there was a mountain lion in the area at the time Sally scaled the fence.
+Although the Las Vegas police arrested her, Sally will probably be found not guilty of any criminal charges in Nevada.

 2.3.
 The police arrested the wrong person

 Vandals typically come out at night and act quickly, and many wear obscuring clothes such as face masks.
-Therefore it is often very difficult for eyewitnesses (if any) to recognize who committed the vandalism.
+Therefore it may be difficult for eyewitnesses to recognize who committed the vandalism.
 And this leads to false arrests and misidentifications during criminal line-ups.

 If the prosecutor cannot prove beyond a reasonable doubt that the defendant is the person who caused the damage, then the NRS 206.310 charge should be dismissed.
 Typical evidence in these cases include: